 The final recommendation for managing KP regards personal care.
 We recommend that you avoid using the common commercial soaps, because they are too harsh on your skin and change the skin’s normal PH (Acid/Alkaline balance), destroying the protective barrier of the skin.

-We always recommend that you consult your GP Doctor if skin problems persist or do not respond to treatment.
+We always recommend that you consult your GP Doctor if skin problems persist or do not respond to laser treatment.